Create or update one or more people (merge)

 The find strategy determines how the

-fields are used to detect an existing person match.The find strategy is only relevant if you have 2
+merge_byfields are used to detect an existing person match.The find strategy is only relevant if you have 2 or more

 find_strategy (integer)